markus7017/myfiles/shelly/README.md

 | battery | batteryLevel | Number   | yes       | Battery Level in %                                      |
 |         | lowBattery   | Switch   | yes       | Low battery alert (< 20%)                               |

+`Note:`
-`Please Note:` If you have connected an USB cable to the H&T, but channel charger is off make sure that "Use external power supply" settings is activated in the Shelly App's device settings.
+If you have connected an USB cable to the H&T, but channel charger is off make sure that "Use external power supply" settings is activated in the Shelly App's device settings.

 ### Shelly Flood (thing-type: shellyflood)